 Quiz Answer: The answer is Less than 1%!

-This is a bit of a trick question because the internet is much more than the World Wide Web.
-So, why is this statistic true, and what else is on the internet?
+This is a bit of a trick question because the internet is much more than the world wide web.
+So, why is this statistic true and how big is the internet?

 How big is the Internet?